Passer au contenu principal

 Before attempting to clean your furnace, it’s always a good idea to shut off power to the unit and also shut off the gas.
 At this point it will be safe to remove the cabinet doors and begin light cleaning and dust/dirt removal using a small brush, damp cloth, vacuum or compressed air.
 Need help cleaning your furnace?
 Find a dealer near you and have a professional at Carrier assist you.

-Knowing how to clean a furnace blower isn’t just important for heating performance – it can improve the performance your central air conditioning system as well.
+Knowing how to clean a furnace blower isn’t just important for heating performance – if you clean the blower, it can improve the performance of your central air conditioning system as well.
 That’s because both use the same blower/air handler to circulate air into and out of the system.
 To do the job thoroughly, the first thing an HVAC professional might do is remove the blower assembly or “squirrel cage” to have better access for both inspecting and cleaning.

 Keeping the blower assembly clean can help improve airflow and motor efficiency while reducing the risk for early motor failure.
 Replacing a blower can be an expensive repair, so keeping it operating at its best can help save money in the long run.
 And, by keeping the motor housing and blower motor cleaner and more dust-free, you might enjoy improved indoor air quality as well.